 “We never even imagined we’d get as far as we did,” Guerrero said.
 “We helped to change the narrative of the way people are looking at this issue, and we’ve kept it in the forefront.
 I’m really proud of that.”

-In California, the suffrage group Initiate Justice is trying to persuade the state’s Democrat-controlled legislature to put a measure on the 2020 ballot that would restore voting rights only to those on parole, not those who are currently incarcerated.
-Last year, the group tried to gather signatures for a ballot measure that would have allowed those in prison to vote, but weren’t able to raise enough money to fund the effort.
+In California, the suffrage group Initiate Justice is trying to persuade the state’s Democratically controlled legislature to put a measure on the 2020 ballot that would restore voting rights only to those on parole, not those who are currently incarcerated.
+Last year, the group tried to gather signatures for a ballot measure that would have allowed those in prison to vote but weren’t able to raise enough money to fund the effort.